 On our street you will find two great restaurants!

-2) The School House restaurant – a fine dining restaurant, locally owned and operated for over 16years.
-Open Wed-Sunday in September and October.
+2) The School House restaurant – a fine dining restaurant, locally owned and operated for over 16 years.
+Will re-open on May Long Weekend 2014.

 We can also make great recommendations for other restaurants on the Island!